Armin-Nabaei/Machine_Learning/README.md

 ###

-To call My proposed First-Order Optmizer, Use These lines of Codes to Call it:
+To call My proposed First-Order Optimizer, Use These lines of Codes to Call it:

 ```ruby
 from AADAM import ArminAdam